Biography & influences

 She studied Fine Art at Newcastle Polytechnic and completed her MA at Birmingham Institute of Art & Design.
 She practiced as a professional artist, winning several awards and showing nationally.
 In 1996-7 she was Henry Moore Fellow at the Byam Shaw School of Art, and shows around that time included independent pop-ups as well as EAST, Salisbury Festival and BT New Contemporaries.

-Siobhan stopped working as an artist to pursue a more secure career for her family from the early 2000s; however in 2008 she began painting and drawing again.
-She now spends periods of several months working intensively in the studio between day job contracts, when she develops ideas begun in the interstices of “proper” work.
+Siobhan stopped working as an artist to pursue a more secure career for her family from the early 2000s.
+Over the last few years she has been able to spend periods of several months working intensively in the studio between contracts, when she develops ideas begun in the interstices of “proper” work.

 Influences and themes